hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 }
 ```

-For more information on using `gatsby-image`, please see the [documentation](https://www.gatsbyjs.org/packages/gatsby-image/?=#how-to-use).
+For more information on using `gatsby-plugin-image`, please see the [documentation](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/).

 ### Using markdown nodes